Gabon: Risk Assessment

 Business Climate Rating

-- Economy highly dependent on oil sector
+- Economy heavily dependent on the oil sector

 - High cost of production factors, linked to inadequate infrastructure (transport and electricity)

-- Degraded political context, rampant corruption
+- Difficult political and social context, pervasive corruption and bureaucracy

-- Accumulation of domestic and external arrears
+- Stock of domestic and external arrears not yet cleared

 A timid recovery against a backdrop of diversification

 Gabon entered recession in 2020 following the COVID-19 crisis.
 It was impacted by a double shock.
 Heavily dependent on oil revenues (39% of GDP), it was hit by the decline in global demand and the corresponding collapse in oil prices.
 Furthermore, the government quickly imposed lockdown measures, such as border closures, a national curfew, and a lockdown in the capital, Libreville, enabling it to successfully halt the spread of the virus.
 These measures principally affected the Gabonese economy through domestic demand.
 To limit the impact on the population, the government introduced measures worth EUR 381 million (2.9% of GDP) to ensure the basic needs of households and businesses.